Back to Article

 Flexibility vs. Stability

 One of the defining characteristics of OSS is its dynamism and its rapid evolution.
-Because OSS can be used by anyone and, in most cases, contributions can be made by anyone, innovations flow into OSS in a bottom-up fashion from user/developers.
+Because OSS can be used by anyone and, in most cases, contributions can be made by anyone, innovations flow into OSS in a bottom-up fashion from users/developers.
 Pathways to contribution by members of the community are often well-defined: both from the technical perspective (e.g., through a pull request on GitHub, or other similar mechanisms), as well as from the social perspective (e.g., whether contributors need to accept certain licensing conditions through a contributor licensing agreement) and the socio-technical perspective (e.g., how many people need to review a contribution, what are the timelines for a contribution to be reviewed and accepted, what are the release cycles of the software that make the contribution available to a broader community of users, etc.).
 Similarly, open-source standards may also find themselves addressing use cases and solutions that were not originally envisioned through bottom-up contributions of members of a research community to which the standard pertains.
 However, while this dynamism provides an avenue for flexibility it also presents a source of tension.
 This is because data and metadata standards apply to already existing datasets, and changes may affect the compliance of these existing datasets.
+These existing datasets may have a lifespan of decades, making continued compatibility crucial.
 Similarly, analysis technology stacks that are developed based on an existing version of a standard have to adapt to the introduction of new ideas and changes into a standard.
 Dynamic changes of this sort therefore risk causing a loss of faith in the standard by a user community, and migration away from the standard.
 Similarly, if a standard evolves too rapidly, users may choose to stick to an outdated version of a standard for a long time, creating strains on the community of developers and maintainers of a standard who will need to accommodate long deprecation cycles.
 On the other hand, in cases in which some forms of dynamic change is prohibited – as in the case of the FITS file format, which prohibits changes that break backwards-compatibility – there is also a cost associated with the stability (Scroggins and Boscoe 2020): limiting adoption and combinations of new types of measurements, new analysis methods or new modes of data storage and data sharing.

 Mismatches between standards developers and user communities